edwardsmith999/pyDataView/README.md

 print(PPObj)
 ```

 which will print any data found in the directory.
-The dataformats can be ouput from molecular dynamics simulations such as [Flowmol](https://github.com/edwardsmith999/flowmol) or [LAMMPS](https://www.lammps.org/) as well as CFD codes such as [OpenFOAM](https://openfoam.org/) or [ChannelFlow](http://channelflow.org/).
+The dataformats can be ouput from molecular dynamics simulations such as [Flowmol](https://github.com/edwardsmith999/flowmol) (binary format MPI/Fortran) or [LAMMPS](https://www.lammps.org/) (ascii format) as well as CFD codes such as [OpenFOAM](https://openfoam.org/) (uniform grids only) or [ChannelFlow](http://channelflow.org/) (h5 format).
 The found data will be listed as a Dictonary of plottypes which can be plotted as follows,

 ```python
 #Get plotting object